Digital Ocean Deployment using an ERC20 Gas Token

 • k9s (optional)

-To install the scroll-sdk-cli, run npm install -g @scroll-tech/scroll-sdk-cli
+To install the latest version of scroll-sdk-cli, run npm install -g @scroll-tech/scroll-sdk-cli

 Then, run scrollsdk test dependencies to test that the tool works and to check the required dependencies listed above.